GaijinEntertainment/daScript/doc/source/reference/language/structs.rst

 .. index::
     single: Structs

-daScript implements a struct mechanism similar to languages like C/C++, Java, C#, etc. however because it differs in several aspects.
+daScript implements a structure mechanism similar to languages like C/C++, Java, C#, etc.
+However there are some important difference.
-Structs are first class objects like integer or strings and can be stored in table slots, structs and local variables, arrays and passed as function parameters.
+Structures are first class objects like integer or strings and can be stored in table slots, other structures, local variables, arrays, tuples, variants, etc, and passed as function parameters.

 ------------------
 Struct Declaration